+No late work will be accepted.
+"My computer isn't working" or "my hard disk broke" is not an acceptable excuse.
+It has become the new "my dog ate my homework."
 It is each student's responsibility to make sure there is an alternate computer (public library, on campus, friend or family member) from which to submit assignments.
-"My computer isn't working," or "my internet connection is spotty," or "my hard drive crashed" are not acceptable excuses.
-This has become the new "my dog ate my homework."
 Plan ahead.
 Save your work early, often, and in multiple locations.